xxowaa/virus/README.md

 ## On Linux Based Distros
 Make sure you have installed the `Git` package:
-The commands for each os is under
+The commands for each os is under:

 ### Debian-based Systems (e.g., Ubuntu, Linux Mint)
 ```bash